HighDiceRoller/icepool/README.md

 [PyPi page.](https://pypi.org/project/icepool/)

-[Icecup](https://highdiceroller.github.io/icepool/apps/icecup.html), a simple frontend for scripting and graphing.
+Try coding in your browser using [Icecup](https://highdiceroller.github.io/icepool/apps/icecup.html), a simple frontend for scripting and graphing similar to AnyDice, SnakeEyes, and Troll.

 ## Features